microbiomedata/nmdc-status-website/README.md

 ### Color palette

-The color schema was chosen in an attempt to match the [NMDC website](https://microbiomedata.org/).
+The color scheme was chosen in an attempt to match the [NMDC website](https://microbiomedata.org/).

 ```css
 :root {